 Students are encouraged to use their personal computer or tablet if available.
-Devices are also available for use at Tustin Connect and students can check out a device if they do not have access to one at home.
+Devices are also available for use at Tustin Connect and students in grades 5th-8th can check out a device if they do not have access to one at home.

 How is Tustin Connect different from a traditional school?

 The student’s learning at Tustin Connect is substantially equivalent in quality and quantity to traditional classroom instruction.
 The main difference is that Tustin Connect students have increased flexibility.
 In addition to weekly required class time, students can work and learn at their own pace, from any location, and at any time.
 Weekly class time ranges from 1-3 days per week and provides students the opportunity for peer collaboration on teacher-led instruction.

 What if my child is an advanced (gifted) learner or a struggling learner?

 Independent study is designed for students who are academically motivated and have parent support.
-Our teachers work carefully with students to personalize the instruction to ensure maximum learning and student success.
+Our teachers work carefully to provide standards-based instruction to ensure maximum learning and student success.
 We challenge all students to stretch to reach their full academic potential.

 Do students receive grades?

 Yes, students receive the same report cards and grades as other students in the Tustin Unified School District.
-High school middle school students receive letter grades and elementary students have a standards-based report cards that indicates their mastery of the academic standards.
+Middle school students receive letter grades and elementary students have a standards-based report cards that indicates their mastery of the academic standards.